spymavro/NLP-Greek-Language-Proficiency-Classification/README.md

   - Additional steps for setting up `spacy` with the Greek language model are included since it's a common requirement for projects involving NLP with Greek text.

 ## Usage
-- Run the SVM classification model with the following command:
+- Navigate to the cloned directory in your terminal and execute the SVM classification model script by running:
   ```bash
   python svm_classifier.py